 Since citizenship issues are rooted in the past, Canadian history occupies an important place in the social studies curriculum.
 Canada is regionally diverse and geographically expansive.
 It is organized as a federal parliamentary monarchy, with a mixed, albeit largely capitalist, economy.
 It is a bilingual and multicultural country committed to pluralism, human rights, and democracy.
-Globally, Canada is regarded as a prosperous, peaceful, and democratic country, although it still has its share of economic and social injustices and inequities.
+Canada is regarded as one of the most prosperous, peaceful, and democratic countries in the world, although it still has its share of economic and social injustices and inequities.